-- I also wrapped up my car lease and bought it out during Sarah’s junior year, and as part of that, I was proud to find out my credit score was over 800 for the first time.
-Sarah was understandably perplexed at a score that did not involve video games, so we dove into credit scores to find out more!
+- I also wrapped up my car lease and bought it out during Ashar’s junior year, and as part of that, I was proud to find out my credit score was over 800 for the first time.
+Ashar was understandably perplexed at a score that did not involve video games, so we dove into credit scores to find out more!

 Transcript-ese hints for math

 - That “concepts of” phrase is your friend.
 Use that in all subjects, not just math, when you want to describe a broad survey of a subject area.